 Water supply, wastewater and stormwater are essential public services that require complex and expensive infrastructure systems.
 These systems require careful, timely asset management over their lifespans to produce quality service and high return.
 Without the right level of care, your services will suffer and costs will rise.
 Worse, you could be hit with regulatory penalties while your customers experience health problems, poor service and property damage.

 Here are seven signs your wastewater facility or similar water infrastructure may be in need of a condition assessment.
 You’ll also find considerations around whether to renovate or rebuild once problems are identified.
+Short on time?
+The video directly below summarizes the article in less than two minutes!

 The nation’s nearly 15,000 wastewater treatment plants are the most critical infrastructure systems for protecting public health and our environment.
 Years of treatment plant upgrades and more stringent federal and state regulations have significantly reduced untreated releases and improved water quality nationwide.
 However, these plants are aging and in need of structural evaluation.